UNLV-Libraries/ArchivesSpace-authority-project/xact/manual.md

     ex.
 47 hanging folders, 1 shared box of negatives, and 1 CD-ROM

-**\*Date expression:** Provide the range of dates for the collection.
-If you have both inclusive and bulk dates you can only select one type here.
-This tool can only import one.
-You’ll enter any remaining date expressions in ArchivesSpace once the EAD has been uploaded.

-    ex.
-1880-1990
+**\*Date expression:** Only use the date expression if the combination of date begin, end, and certainty are insufficient to express the date.
+You can use this field to express multiple dates, but they should be fixed in ArchivesSpace after import.

 > *Other than use of color, do not use any special formatting in this field.
-Only “general” formatting is permitted.*
+Only "general" formatting is permitted.*

 **\*Date type:** Use appropriate term from the following.
-Be sure to use all lowercase letters.
+If you have both inclusive and bulk dates you will have to select one type to use here and add the additional date after importing into ArchivesSpace.
 *   inclusive
 *   bulk
 *   single

-**\*Date begin:** Enter the begin date of your date range from your date expression.

-**\*Date end:** Enter the end date of your date range from your date expression.
+**Date begin:** A single date, or the earliest date in a date range, in the format YYYY-MM-DD, YYYY-MM, or YYYY.

+**Date end:** Leave blank for a single date or the latest date in a date range, in the format YYYY-MM-DD, YYYY-MM, or YYYY.

+**Date certainty:** Leave blank if the dates are taken directly from the materials or folder labels.
+Otherwise, select one of the following terms:
+- approximate (if the materials date from 'around this time'),
+- questionable (possibly this date, but not certainly), or
+- inferred (based on contextual clues).

 **Instance type:** Leave blank